USEPA/BMDS/docs/source/installation.md

 There is one decision you'll need to make when creating an environment:

 1. The environment name.
 You can use any name for the environment; in the example below we use the name `bmds-desktop`.
 If you plan on installing multiple versions of BMDS Desktop simultaneously, you may want to add the version to the name, for example, `bmds-desktop-24-1`.
-You cannot rename an environment after you create it (but you can delete or make another one).
+You cannot rename an environment after you create it (but you can delete or create a new one).

 An example setup is below: